How do you really know who your best performing team members are?

 In technical roles the pure ability to execute on the job description is a good key performance indicator.
 Employees who are in highly technical roles should be judged accordingly, and not compared with other departments who might fulfil a more generic business function.
 Be sure to understand the technical background of the role when assessing these staff members.

 Results trump everything else.
-If someone is constantly hitting and exceeding their targets, then there can be no arguments against his/her performance.
+If someone is constantly hitting and exceeding their targets, then there can be no arguments against what they are achieving.
 A results driven workforce which rewards people based purely on results can be a highly effective way to manage teams.

 Find out more about high performing teams here: